cortexproject/cortex/docs/blocks-storage/compactor.md

   # CLI flag: -compactor.deletion-delay
   [deletion_delay: <duration> | default = 12h]

+  # For tenants marked for deletion, this is time between deleting of last
+  # block, and doing final cleanup (marker files, debug files) of the tenant.
+  # CLI flag: -compactor.tenant-cleanup-delay
+  [tenant_cleanup_delay: <duration> | default = 6h]

   # When enabled, at compactor startup the bucket will be scanned and all found
   # deletion marks inside the block location will be copied to the markers
   # global location too.
 This option can (and should) be safely disabled as soon